Weeds

 synchronous planting.

-Fish culture in rice fields reduces the use of pesticides and fertilizer.
+in rice fields reduces the use of pesticides and fertilizer.
 Common carp, catfish, and tilapia are fish species commonly raised in rice fields.
 Fishes are able to reduce populations of rice leafhoppers and rice leaf rollers 26 times as well as rice planthoppers and the yellow stem borer.
 Some fishes feed on planthopper and leafhopper eggs on the outer leaf surface of the plant.
 Aside from controlling pests and maintaining soil fertility, the control of weeds and diseases is another ecological benefit of rice-fish culture.

 The use of ducks for pest control is a common practice in China and Vietnam.
 Ducks feed on the stem borer, leaf folders, grasshoppers, plant hoppers, leafhoppers, and other rice pests.
 A duck can consume 100 pests an hour and can rapidly decrease pests population quickly particularly in the early to mid-tillering stage.

-Black drongos, commonly found in the rice environments of South Asia, are insectivorous birds that prey on rice pests.
 Placing bamboo or wooden perches in rice fields can attract these insect-predatory birds.
 These perches serve as watchtowers and resting places for these birds during the hunting stage.

 External links